clicknium/clicknium-docs/doc/references/python/webdriver/webextension/install_or_update.md

 ***def install_or_update(self) -> bool***

-Install or update browser extension based on current detected extension status.
+Install or update browser extension based on the current status of the detected extension..

 **Returns:** bool
-    &emsp;Return `True` means the extension is being installed or updated, `False` means the latest version extension has already been installed before calling this function.
+    &emsp;Return `True` means the extension is installed or updated. `False` means the latest version extension has already been installed before calling this function.

 **Example:**
 ***